evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 times when we don't have full control over the behaviour of a function.
 The saviour in this situation is `tryCatch`.
 You can wrap this funcition and it will always return a `Result`

-It is important to note that, as of now, `tryCatch` does not currently support manually or externally curried functions.
-When using it with a function that has been `curry`'d by `crocks` all arguments must be passed in one go.
-It will not support partial application. `tryCatch` applies all arguments to the top-level function, which works well for `curry`, and the protection only applies to the first activation in the run.

 ```javascript
 import tryCatch from 'crocks/Result/tryCatch'